trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/IterableApiClient.md

 ---
 ### IterableApiClient.RecordPageIterator class

 Custom Iterator used to navigate IterableApiClient responses as RecordPage.
-The iterator keeps track on the iteration state with currentPage and totalRecords.
+The iterator keeps track on the iteration state with currentPageIndex and totalRecordCount.
 It uses IterableApiClient to perform REST requests to load the record pages.
-Fun facts: we do not need know how many records are available before iterating.

 ---
 #### Constructors